 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact VIII.
-GREENHOUSE GAS EMISSIONS.
-Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? Х b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х a-b.
-The proposed project consists of a 46-lot residential subdivision.
-As discussed in Item III.b., the proposed project would generate air emissions during construction and operational activities, some of which may be greenhouse gases.
+GREENHOUS project: SE GAS EMISSIONS.
+Would the 1 1 house gas emissions, either directly or may have a significant impact on the X n applicable plan, policy, or regulation purpose of reducing the emissions of es?
+X a-b.
+The proposed project involves subdividing the subject property into 169 individual lots for single family residences and changing the existing zoning from R-10,000 to R-7,000.
+As discussed in Section Item III.b., the proposed project would generate air emissions during construction and operational activities, some of which may be greenhouse gases.
 These emissions are anticipated to be less than the thresholds established by AVAQMD due to the size of the project and therefore would not prevent the State from reaching its greenhouse gas reduction targets.
-Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. however, the development would require to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
+Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. However, the development would require to comply with the requirement of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
 Therefore, impacts would be less than significant.